ippontech/blog-usa/posts/reasons-to-build-our-application-using-angular.md

 <h3>Security :</h3>

-For Security purpose, Angular has several built-in protections for things such as cross-site scripting attacks and sanitization.
+For Security purpose, Angular has several built-in protections for things such as cross-site scripting attacks and cross origin resource sharing.
+It also protects against remote code execution through the use of sanitization.

 <h3>Supported by Google :</h3>

-One of the significanth advantages of Angular is that it is supported by Google.
+One of the significant advantages of Angular is that it is supported by Google.
 Google offers its Long-Term Support (LTS) to Angular that sheds light on Google’s plan to stick with the framework and further scale the Angular ecosystem.
 Google apps also use Angular and their team is quite optimistic about its stability.

 <h3>Services :</h3>

-You can write your business logic in single time and access it all over in application it is also coolest feature of Angular.
+You can write your business logic a single time and access it all over the application, another really cool feature of Angular.

 <h3>Testing :</h3>